paujedynak/jedynak_pregnancy_2022/README.md

 ### To run

 Re-running the analysis requires an additional `data/raw_data` folder that is not shared here.
 These data can only be provided upon request and after approval by the SEPAGES consortium (contact: [Sarah Lyon-Caen](sarah.lyon-caen@univ-grenoble-alpes.fr)).
-Running two scripts: `phthalates_growth.Rmd` and `phthalates_growth_suppl.Rmd` will allow to fully reproduce the analysis.
+Running two scripts: `jedynak_pregnancy_2022_Epidemiology.Rmd` and `jedynak_pregnancy_2022_supplement_Epidemiology.Rmd` will allow to fully reproduce the analysis.

 ## Repo organization